 End Grain, Edge Grain, Face Grain

 End grain is the grain of wood seen when it is cut across the growth rings.
 Rather than cutting a plank of wood the length of the trunk, end grain wood is actually cut at a 90-degree angle to the grain.
-This type of cut exposes the character of the wood rings and grain.
+This type of cut exposes the character of the wood rings and graining.
 Many wood lovers relish the results: a cross-grain which pleases the eyes and the wallets.
-Put simply, end grain cuts produce highly aesthetic wood with character, color, and durability.
+Put simply, end grain cuts produce highly-aesthetic wood with character, color, and durability.

 Video from Woodworker’s Journal